matthias-reis/aithir.de/_storylines/operator/all.md

 inclusions they had to crack first.
 Some others were still covered in their virtual objects.
 Paranoid shit.

 But finally, they could put their delivery together.
-They had no idea what it was.
+They still had no idea what it was.
 The data didn't make any sense to them.
 It was no crypto money.
 That's the only thing they knew.
-Finally, `B055` pushed the button and sent off the data to the vault the kidnappers gave them.
+Finally, `B055` pushed the button and sent off the data to the classic email account the kidnappers gave them.

-Time was ticking while they waited. `R00t`s virtual bomb that placed the evidence was time-based and supposed to detonate in some minutes.
+Time was ticking while they waited. `R00t`'s virtual bomb that placed the evidence was time-based and supposed to detonate in some minutes.
 After that, they might have had another hour until the bank got hold of their kidnappers.
-She permanently looked at the countdown on her watch.
+She repeatedly looked at the countdown on her watch.
 Time passed.
-The bomb went off.
+The bomb went off and `R00t`'s stood still for a while.
+It didn't work, did it?

 A minute later, `B055` received a simple message with a green checkmark emoji from an unknown number.
-Five minutes later, he heard from Adele.
+Another five minutes later, he heard from Adele.

 ---

 Three weeks had passed since the heist.
 Although the first call with Hugo and Adele was heartwarming and tears were flowing, Hana felt a change.
-They barely worked together and they met in their real Avatars.
+They barely had gigs together in that time and they met in their real Avatars.
 At the same time, they were closer and more distant to each other.
 Hana decided that it was time to do something.
 She took the train to Hamburg.

 She crushed somewhere in the pylons in one of the abandoned rooms near Hugo's place.
 On the second night, she sat in a bar with him.